tposney/midi-qol/README.md

 * flags.midi-qol.optional.Name.check.all/str/dex/etcthe bonus is added after theability check roll
 * flags.midi-qol.optional.Name.save.all/str/dex/etc	the bonus is added after the save roll.
 Requires auto fast forward
 * flags.midi-qol.optional.Name.label	label to use in the dialog
-* flags.midi-qol.optional.Name.count	how many uses the effect has (think lukcy which has 3), if absent the bonus will be single use (bardic inspiration).
+* flags.midi-qol.optional.Name.count	how many uses the effect has (think lucky which has 3), if absent the bonus will be single use (bardic inspiration), turn for once per turn.

 You can specify a resource to consume in the count field, e.g. @resources.tertiary.value which will decrement the tertiary resource field until it is all used up (i.e. 0).
 Resources can be set to refresh on rests, so this will support the full uses per day definition.